jepsen-io/maelstrom/resources/protocol-intro.md

 error means that the operation might have happened, or might never happen, or might happen at some later time.
 Maelstrom uses this information to interpret histories correctly, so it's important that you never return a definite error under indefinite conditions.
 When in doubt, indefinite is always safe.
+Custom error codes are always indefinite.

 The following table lists all of Maelstrom's defined errors.